-Ontario has only three commercial plantings or bogs: the Johnston Cranberry Marsh near Bala, Iroquois Cranberry Growers on the Wahta Mohawk Territory, south of MacTier and Upper Canada Cranberries, at the south end of Ottawa.
+Ontario has only two commercial plantings or bogs: the Johnston Cranberry Marsh near Bala and Upper Canada Cranberries, at the south end of Ottawa.

 Cranberries are a source of Vitamin C. One cup (250 mL) contains 46 calories.